UtahJimmy/utahjimmy.github.io/_projects/4_project.md

 ## I'm sure I could do that

-The most cost-effective solution at the time seemed to be the TipTop Mantis case.  at $300, it packed 2 104HP rows, with ample power to fill it.
+The most cost-effective solution at the time seemed to be the TipTop Mantis case.
+At $300, it packed 2 104HP rows, with ample power to fill it.
 However, I wasn't sure that 208HP would be enough... and I felt like building something again, so I figured I could save some money doing it on my own.
 Notice a theme?

 ## More Woodworking

-By this time I learned that the university had a maker space for wood and metal working.  seeing as a case is just some wood slapped togetehr, I figured I could cobble something together from scraps:
+By this time I learned that the university had a maker space for wood and metal working.
+I figured I could cobble something together from plywood scraps:

 {:refdef: style="text-align: center;"}
 ![header](http://sci.utah.edu/~jimmy/website/eurorack/build1.jpg)